-Under California Election Code 12303, a reasonable effort must be made to staff bilingual Election Officers at designated locations throughout Sonoma County where 3% or more of the voting age population have limited English proficiency.
-Voter file information such as birthplace, surname, and language preference is used to identify areas where bilingual assistance may be needed.
+Under California Election Code 12303, a reasonable effort must be made to staff bilingual Election Officers at designated locations throughout Sonoma County where

+3% or more of the voting age population have limited English proficiency (voters whose primary language is not English).
+Voter file information such as language preference is used to identify areas where bilingual assistance may be needed.
 Census and American Community Survey information, as it applies to Election Codes 14201 and 12303, is used to identify precincts that meet the 3% threshold.